gentoo/catalyst/livecd/files/README.txt

 noload=X        This causes the initial ramdisk to skip the loading of a
                 specific module that may be causing a problem.
-Syntax matches that of doload. nonfs           Disables the starting of portmap/nfsmount on boot. nox             This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay       This causes the CD to pause for 10 seconds during certain portions the boot process to allow for devices that are slow to initialize to be ready for use.
+Syntax matches that of doload. nogui		This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. nonfs           Disables the starting of portmap/nfsmount on boot. scandelay       This causes the CD to pause for 10 seconds during certain portions the boot process to allow for devices that are slow to initialize to be ready for use.